ustun/blog.ustunozgur.com/_posts/2015-12-12-two-urls-is-enough-for-everyone.md

 arguments!
 That might seem like a trivial statement, but think about how we call functions on our servers from the client side.

-We effectively send a string to a url whic is another string: The server receives two strings: the path and the query params (or post body as string).
+We effectively send a string to a url which is another string: The server receives two strings: the path and the query params (or post body as string).
 The first string is parsed to get the function to call and some parameters to be passed to that.
 The second string is parsed to get the